-We’ve talked about this, but it bears repeating: I have an ice cream machine (and it only cost about $40, if memory serves).
+Let’s talk about no churn versus churned ice cream.
+I have an ice cream machine (and it only cost about $40, if memory serves).
 But I just never use it.
 I can’t decide if it’s because it only makes a wee little bit of ice cream after all that churning or what.
-At the end of the day it doesn’t much matter.
-I just don’t even use it and that’s all.

 1 pint heavy whipping cream, chilled

 3 tablespoons (15 g) unsweetened Dutch-processed cocoa powder (I buy Rodelle brand (aff link))*

 For the chocolate syrup

 3/8 cup (3 fluid ounces) water

 1/8 teaspoon kosher salt

 1 teaspoon (7 g) light corn syrup (optional—keeps the sugar in the syrup from crystallizing)

 6 tablespoons (30 g) unsweetened Dutch-processed cocoa powder*

 *If you don’t have Dutch-processed cocoa powder, try adding the very smallest pinch (less than 1/8 teaspoon) of baking soda to natural cocoa powder to neutralize the acid in the natural variety of cocoa powder.